What is a proforma invoice? Everything you need to know.

 What is a proforma invoice?

 You may be familiar with the term ‘proforma invoice’, especially if you’re a business owner already adept in the world of invoices.
-But for those of you left still scratching your heads, a proforma invoice is essentially a provisional bill of sale that you send to your customer before you deliver your goods or services.
+But for those still scratching your heads, a proforma invoice is a preliminary bill of sale that is sent to a customer before the final details of the sale are confirmed (e.g. quantity or materials).

-There are no specific requirements regarding the structure of a proforma invoice.
-But it’s both easier and safer to have it resemble as closely as possible the structure of the finalised invoices you create.
+In the UK, there are no specific requirements regarding the structure of a proforma invoice.
+But it’s both easier and safer to have it resemble the structure of the finalised invoices you create.

 As a result, proforma invoice templates generally include: